 Who is a candidate?

 In some cases, the unaesthetic appearance of the eyelids is related to a more complex medical issue.
 In the lower eyelids, this may include thyroid problems (myxedema).
 In the upper eyelids, there may be issues with the eyelid elevating muscles (levator palpebrae superioris); when this happens, the diagnosis is blepharoptosis, and the treatment may include a ptosis repair with or without an upper eyelid lift.
 In other cases, the sagging or baggy appearance of the upper eyelids is related to a heavy or falling forehead and eyebrow region; when this happens, a browlift may be indicated, with or without an upper eyelid lift.
-Dr. Ransom is happy to discuss these issues in detail with you during your consultation.
+Dr. Ransom, experienced blepharoplasty specialist, is happy to discuss these issues in detail with you during your consultation.

 Frequently asked questions

 - Question: What can I expect after my eyelid surgery (blepharoplasty)?